ungoogled-software/ungoogled-chromium/docs/design.md

 * `.map` - Entries (key-value pairs) are collected together.
 If a key exists in two or more dependencies, the subsequent dependencies in the dependency order have precedence.
 * `.ini` - Sections are collected together.
 If a section exists in two or more dependencies, its keys are resolved in an identical manner as mapping config files.

 Bundles vary in specificity; some apply across multiple kinds of systems, and some apply to a specific family.
-However, no bundle may become more specific than a "public" system variant; since there is no concrete definition, the policy for Linux distribution bundles is used to illustrate:
+For example:
 * Each family of Linux distributions should have their own bundle (e.g. Debian, Fedora)
 * Each distribution within that family can have their own bundle ONLY if they cannot be combined (e.g. Debian and Ubuntu)
 * Each version for a distribution can have their own bundle ONLY if the versions in question cannot be combined and should be supported simultaneously (e.g. Debian testing and stable, Ubuntu LTS and regular stables)
-* Custom Linux systems for personal or limited use **should not** have a bundle.
+* Custom Linux systems for personal or limited use **should not** have a bundle (such modifications should take place in the packaging scripts).

 Among the multiple bundles and mixins, here are a few noteworthy ones:
 * `common` - The bundle used by all other bundles.
 It contains most, if not all, of the feature-implementing configuration.